Generalized cluster structures related to Poisson duals of $\mathrm{SL}_n$: Birational quasi-isomorphisms

 \begin{proposition} Let $\psi$ be any variable from the initial extended cluster of $\gc^\dagger_h(\bg)$.
 Then the following identities hold: \begin{enumerate}[1)] \item If $\psi$ is a $\varphi$- or $c$-function, then $\mathcal{G}^*(\psi(U)) = \psi(U)$; \item If $\psi = h_{ij}$ for some $h$-function $h_{ij}(U)$, then

-\end{enumerate} Moreover, $\mathcal{G}$ is a birational quasi-isomorphism. \end{proposition} \begin{proof} Due to the invariance properties of $\varphi$- and $c$-functions (see~\eqref{eq:phi_invar} and~\eqref{eq:c_def}) and the fact that $G(U)$ is a unipotent lower triangular matrix, we see that Part~\ref{i:bsimplvc} holds.
+\end{enumerate} Moreover, $\mathcal{G}$ is a birational quasi-isomorphism. \end{proposition} \begin{proof} Due to the invariance properties of $\varphi$- and $c$-functions (see~\eqref{eq:phi_invar} and~\eqref{eq:c_def}) and the fact that $G(U)$ is a unipotent lower-triangular matrix, we see that Part~\ref{i:bsimplvc} holds.
 For the second part, we see that for any $j \in [1,n]$ and $I \subseteq [1,n]$, $|I| = n-j+1$,

 We also notice that if $S^{\gamma}(\alpha_0)$ is a $\gamma$-string such that $q \notin S^{\gamma}(\alpha_0)$, then $S^{\gamma}(\alpha_0) = S^{\theta}(\alpha_0)$; otherwise, if $q \in S^{\gamma}(\alpha_0)$, then $S^{\gamma}(\alpha_0) = S^{\theta}(\alpha_0)\cup S^{\theta}(q)$.
 Now Part~\ref{i:bsimplh} follows from an application of $\mathcal{G}^*$ to the definition of the $h$-functions given in~\eqref{eq:h_fun}.